2i2c-org/2i2c-org.github.io/content/blog/2022/product-community-lead-drop-in-notes/index.md

 We hire all team members on one-year contracts with an annual review and the expectation to renew the contract for another year (unless we explicitly say otherwise).

 ## Where are the communities you work with?
-All ove the world?
-What kinds of people?

-Here are a few characteristics of the communities we work with:
+Here are a few characteristics of the communities we _currently_ work with, though we aspire to broaden this group significantly (for example, we wish to expand our focus outside of North American and Europe):

 - They tend to be focused in North America and in Europe (this is likely due to our pre-existing connections)
 - They cover a broad range of use-cases, from small- and large-scale education in single institutions, to small- and large-scale research communities that are distributed across the globe.